-Training requirements for 2021/22 will be reviewed following ARAC in June.
+Training requirements for 2021/22 will be assessed in the autumn upon appointment of the new Chair of ARAC.
 Overview and Scrutiny Committee Chairs and leading Members have also participated in external training and events.

 6. Managing risks and performance through robust internal control and strong public financial management